-The following table sets forth, for each of the Named Executive Officers in the Summary Compensation Table above who holds stock options, the number of shares of Common Stock acquired pursuant to the exercise of stock options during fiscal 2002, the number of the stock options held at June 30, 2002, and the realizable gain of the stock options that are "in-the-money."
+The following table sets forth, for each of the Named Executive Officers in the Summary Compensation Table above who holds stock options, the number of shares of Common Stock acquired pursuant to the exercise of stock options during the 2003 fiscal year, the number of the stock options held at June 30, 2003, and the realizable gain of the stock options that are "in-the-money."
 The in-the-money stock options are those with exercise prices that are below the year-end stock price because the stock value grew since the date of the grant.